Chong Pang: Present day

 The present day housing estate, Chong Pang City, is located in Yishun.

 In June 2019, Chong Pang City Merchant & Hawker's Association launched the first E-Marketplace for an HDB Neighbourhood Centre for its businesses on Chong Pang City to begin their digital transformation.
 The E-Marketplace is known as TheLocalMart.

 There is also Chong Pang Combined Temple which consists of five Chinese temples and is located at Yishun Ring Road; the temple was completed in 1995.

 Currently, there is a renovation going on in Chong Pang Community Club.
 It is expected to span up to 9000 Square metre or 0.9ha and has a swimming complex, 58 food stalls and 123 market stalls after renovation.
+Chong Pang City will be the first government integrated building to receive the Platinum Super Low Energy certification, with great emphasis on sustainable energy.